ghsc-psm/Dynamic-Optimization-Routing/README.md

 Prior to running, it is essential to verify the following:

 1. There exists a folder in `./data` that matches the country name specified in `country_cfg.toml` with the first letter of each word captialized.
 This folder should be modeled after the sample `./data/COUNTRY/` folder
+2. Ensure the following tables are filled out, Facility, Distance, Time, Fleet, and Fleet Exclusions.
-2. All files in folder specified above are accurate; this includes the `warehouse_mapping.json` file.
+3. All files in folder specified above are accurate; this includes the `warehouse_mapping.json` file.

 ## How to Run Standard Delivery Route Optimizer